Libraries in Community Systems

 We’ll be working with select library partners through August of 2024, without whom this work would not be possible, to find more accurate measures of value using three primary tools:

 - Talking to People.
-We’ll ask library staff and community members to define libraries and also what experiences they value in their library and community.
-(November ‘21 – March ‘22.
-If you would be willing to take notes at a World Cafe Table, email us!)
+We’ve asked library staff and community members to define libraries and also what experiences they value in their library and community.
+(November ‘21 – March ‘22)

 - Network Mapping.
 We’ll diagram partnerships (2022-2023)